Libar19/vwgolfapi/README.md

 Stop charging.

 #### vwConn.setDestination(destination)
+Seems to be broken for the moment, needs more checking.
-Sends a destination to the navigation system. 'destination' is a JS object with the following structure.
+~~Sends a destination to the navigation system. 'destination' is a JS object with the following structure.~~
 ```
 {
   destinations: [